Methodology

 Deliverable

 A remediation log listing each finding with the correction applied, the date of retest, and the post-remediation conformance status.
-Findings not fully resolved are flagged for continuous-monitoring attention rather than held open indefinitely.
+Findings not fully resolved are flagged for monitoring attention rather than held open indefinitely.

 Phase 03

-Issuance of an AccessMark certification letter documenting the scope, standard, conformance status, and monitoring arrangement.
-Certification is a compliance record — it documents factual conformance at a defined point in time against a published standard.
+Issuance of an AccessMark conformance validation letter documenting the scope, standard, conformance status, and monitoring arrangement.
+Conformance validation is a compliance record — it documents factual conformance at a defined point in time against a published standard.
 It is not a legal opinion.

-The letter states the certified entity, the scope of covered properties, the technical standard (WCAG 2.1 AA), the applicable CFR section or sections, the date of certification, the twelve-month validity period, and the certification identifier.
-Certification identifiers follow the format ACM-YYYY-NNN.
+The letter states the validated entity, the scope of covered properties, the technical standard (WCAG 2.1 AA), the applicable CFR section or sections, the date of conformance validation, the twelve-month validity period, and the conformance validation identifier.
+Conformance validation identifiers follow the format ACM-YYYY-NNN.

 Validity and renewal

-Certifications are valid for twelve months from issuance and are renewed annually.
-Renewal is conditional on continued enrollment in continuous monitoring and on retest of any material changes to the covered properties during the term.
+Conformance validations are valid for twelve months from issuance and are renewed annually.
+Renewal is conditional on continued enrollment in monitoring and on retest of any material changes to the covered properties during the term.

 Scope addendum

-Each certification is accompanied by a scope addendum that enumerates the domains, subdomains, mobile applications, and third-party integrations included in — and excluded from — the certification.
+Each conformance validation is accompanied by a scope addendum that enumerates the domains, subdomains, mobile applications, and third-party integrations included in — and excluded from — the conformance validation.
 The addendum is the authoritative reference if scope becomes a question during enforcement review.

 Phase 04

 Ongoing conformance surveillance across the covered properties.
 A point-in-time audit does not sustain compliance: content is published daily, components are redesigned, third-party integrations are updated.
-Continuous monitoring is how a certification remains meaningful across its twelve-month term.
+Monitoring is how a conformance validation remains meaningful across its twelve-month term.

 Cadence